itzg/docker-minecraft-server/README.md

 `ENV_VARIABLE_PREFIX="CFG_"` <-- this is the default prefix

+If you want use file for value (like when use secrets) you can add suffix `_FILE` to your variable name (in  run command).

 There are some limitations to what characters you can use.

 | Type  | Allowed Characters  |